wxie2017/wxie2017.github.io/pages/speech/schools_use_free_software.md

 to speak to the right person, she would be shown a snippet or two (at best).
 Perhaps she would be told that if she works hard to learn coding, she could one day work for the company, but she isn't allowed to learn right now by exploring it on her own.
 And how is she expected to learn coding?
-Does she learn by creating short didactic programs?
+Does she learn by reading the short didactic snippets?
 The paradigm she would live in would send the message "You are just a user.
 Leave the real work to the experts, allow them to decide for you, and don't ask too many questions."

 Example 2: A free software classroom